abdullahtahir-me/abdullahtahir-me/README.md

 I'm a developer who loves building efficient, user-friendly web applications.
 I specialize in frontend technologies like **HTML**, **CSS**, and **React.js**, and I'm exploring backend development with **Node.js** and **Express.js** to create dynamic and responsive applications.

 ### 🔭 Currently Working On:
 - A **C Language Project** to strengthen my problem-solving skills.
-- Developing a **Restaurant Website** for my wife's upcoming business with a modern and responsive design.
 - A **Portfolio Microsite** featuring visitor interaction, admin panel, agent search with maps, and document verification.

 ### 🛠️ Completed Projects: